Why – why do you need Credit

 How - How do you

-We charge hourly and only for the time spent on your ledgers making it a cost effective solution for your credit control needs, or if you would prefer a fix amount monthly packages can be tailor made.
+We charge hourly and only for the time spent on your ledgers making it a cost effective solution for your credit control needs, or if you would prefer a fixed amount monthly packages can be tailor made to suit your budget.